 I get that you think that you never want to have kids.
 I get that they look like a lot of hard work, and you don’t really like small children.
 I know that you cannot even imagine being a father.
 I was nineteen once, I understand.
 But one day, years from now, I am hoping you will change your mind.
-So here is the deal.
+So here is the deal, my son.
 If you change your mind and decide to make me a grandmother, I will be there for you.
 Here are the things I promise:

-1. I promise to love and respect your partner, to respect the sanctity of your home and your relationship and I promise to keep my mouth shut about both.
+I promise to love and respect your partner, to respect the sanctity of your home and your relationship and I promise to keep my mouth shut about both.
 You may not do things the way I would, but even now, kids grown and life half gone, I am not sure I did it right.

-3. I will walk, talk and rock that baby until she lies sleeping in my arms and I will do it as many hours as needed, letting her mother catch up on much-needed sleep, work or just reconnect with her friends.
+I will walk, talk and rock that baby until she lies sleeping in my arms and I will do it as many hours as needed, letting her mother and father catch up on much-needed sleep, work or just reconnect with their friends.
 I know my grandchild won’t remember that I did this, but I will.
 I can barely remember you being a baby.
 You were tightly sandwiched between two brothers and, frankly, there are years of long blackouts in my memory.
 The doctor handed you to me and then, five minutes later, I sent you to nursery school.
 Holding your child will be a cosmic do over for me and I won’t forget a thing.

-4. I will listen.
 I know you feel that I have been doing a lot of the talking during the last nineteen years…there may be some truth to that.
 Having a child will shake the foundations of your being and nothing in life will ever look the same again.
 You and your partner may talk about this endlessly, but if you ever want another ear, from your biggest admirer, it is my turn to listen.

-5. I will speak, give advice, show you how things are done, but only if you ask me.
+I will speak, give advice, show you how things are done, but only if you ask me.
 Babies can be scary, parenthood is a leap into the unknown and words of comfort from someone who has traveled this road can often be all that is needed, or conversely, just about the most irritating thing on the planet.
 You and your brothers turned out alright and I learned a thing or two along the way.
 I am available to download that information, upon request.

-6. As a new parent you will be tired and miserable, grumpy and sometimes short.
+As a new parent you will be tired and miserable, grumpy and sometimes short.
 You will think you know everything even when you know nothing.
 You will be nervous and anxious and not always great company.
 Sometimes you will be euphoric and think you are the first person on Earth to experience such feelings.
 Don’t worry, I lived through your teenage years, I have seen you like this before, and I will be there for you again.